Androthi/Buffer_C3/README.md

 # Buffer module for C3

 ## WIP
-    this is work in progress .  minimum error handling at this time
+    this is work in progress

 ## implemented functions

 * new